 Applying Maslow’s Hierarchy of Needs to employee engagement

 The potential for applying Maslow’s theory to employee motivation was quickly recognised.
 In 1960 Douglas McGregor’s book The Human Side of Enterprise advocated a move away from the traditional ‘transactional’ approach to employee engagement, simply based on offering money for the completion of tasks.
 Instead, he pitched a ‘relational’ approach which addressed many of the human needs identified by Maslow, through employer-led support and opportunity.
 In return, he proposed, businesses would get more loyalty and hard work from their staff.
+(Our own research has also shown a lack of employer-led support is one of the main reasons why employees quit).
 The book flew off the shelves, became a bestseller and changed the way we approach management today.

 Understanding Maslow’s Hierarchy of Needs as engagement ’drivers’